yuekaizhang/Triton-ASR-Client/README.md

 * `--server-port SERVER_PORT`: gRPC port of the triton server, default is 8001 (default: 8001)
 * `--manifest-dir MANIFEST_DIR`: Path to the manifest dir which includes wav.scp trans.txt files. (default: ./datasets/aishell1_test)
 * `--audio-path AUDIO_PATH`: Path to a single audio file.
 It can't be specified at the same time with --manifest-dir (default: None)
-* `--model-name {transducer,attention_rescoring,streaming_wenet,infer_pipeline}`: Triton model_repo module name to request: transducer for k2, attention_rescoring for wenet offline, streaming_wenet for wenet streaming, infer_pipeline for paraformer large offline (default: transducer)
+* `--model-name {whisper,transducer,attention_rescoring,streaming_wenet,infer_pipeline}`: Triton model_repo module name to request: whisper with TensorRT-LLM, transducer for k2, attention_rescoring for wenet offline, streaming_wenet for wenet streaming, infer_pipeline for paraformer large offline (default: transducer)
 * `--num-tasks NUM_TASKS`: Number of concurrent tasks for sending (default: 50)
 * `--log-interval LOG_INTERVAL`: Controls how frequently we print the log. (default: 5)
 * `--compute-cer`: True to compute CER, e.g., for Chinese.
 False to compute WER, e.g., for English words. (default: False)